 MCnebula can be applied to discover biomarkers.
 We demonstrated the application of MCnebula by re-analyzing serum metabolomic dataset.
 The accuracy of MCnebula for metabolite identification and its contribution to the discovery of biomarkers in classified level was confirmed.
 We found more ‘Acyl carnitines’ (ACs) than previous study.
 The attractive speculation is that the carboxy-modified ACs are more indicative while referring to spesis and its liver dysfunction.
-Intriguingly, we discovered additional classes, i.e. ‘Lysophosphatidylcholines’ (LPCs) and ‘Bile acids, alcohols and derivatives’ (BAs), that were not concerned in previous study.
+Intriguingly, we discovered additional classes, i.e. ‘Lysophosphatidylcholines’ (LPCs) and ‘Bile acids, alcohols and derivatives’ (BAs) that were not concerned in previous study.
 Previously, LPCs have been extensively investigated in the context of inflammation and atherosclerosis development.
-In a recent year review of Knuplez et al.,94 the complex roles of LPCs in vascular inflammation have been well described, involving the context-dependent pro- or anti-inflammatory action, impact in innate immune cells and adaptive immune system, etc. Decreasing level of LPCs were associated with wild range of desease of increasing mortality risk.95 The investigation of LPCs in spesis reported LPCs concentrations in blood were established with severe sepsis or septic shock correlation;68 and earlier in 2003, LPCs was reported inversely correlate with mortality in sepsis patients.67 BAs’ disorder implied a liver dysfunction and as well, imbalance of intestinal microphylactic homeostasis.96 The chemical multiformity of BAs, which were discovered in the BAs’ child-nebula, were determined by the intestinal microbiome and allows for a complex regulation of adaptive responses in host.
-From LPCs to BAs, steroids related classes, ‘Lineolic acids and derivatives,’ and other fatty acids related classes, there was a clue that liver plays a central role in SaB infection and mortality.
+In a recent review,94 the complex roles of LPCs in vascular inflammation have been well described, involving the context-dependent pro- or anti-inflammatory action, impact in innate immune cells and adaptive immune system, etc. Decreasing level of LPCs was associated with wild range of high mortality risk disease .95 The investigation of spesis indicated LPCs concentrations in blood were established correlation with severe sepsis or septic shock;68 In addition, LPCs was reported correlating with mortality in sepsis patients.67 BAs’ disorder implied a liver dysfunction and imbalance of intestinal microphylactic homeostasis.96 The chemical multiformity of BAs, which were discovered in the BAs’ child-nebula, were determined by the intestinal microbiome and allowed for a complex regulation of adaptive responses in host.
+From LPCs to BAs, steroids related classes, ‘Lineolic acids and derivatives,’ and other fatty acids related classes, showed that liver played a central role in SaB infection and mortality.
 Liver X receptors (LXRs) harboured pivotal roles in the transcriptional control of lipid metabolism.97 LXRs modulate membrane phospholipid composition through activation of lysophosphatidylcholine acyltransferase 3 (LPCAT3), which directly related to LPCs.98 In addition, the above classes showed correlation with LXRs.97 Unfortunately, LXRs’s specific role in SaB infection or mortality has not been documented and beyond the scope of this research.

-   In botanical dataset analysis, we showed a flexible exploration in child-nebulae with a scope of classification.
+   In herbal dataset analysis, we showed a flexible exploration in child-nebulae with a scope of classification.
 The instance was enumerated with abundant classes.
 Child-nebulae could be set to trace sparse classes according to manual defination.
 MCnebula is favorable to compound identification even for unknown compound.
 For discovery of novel compound from complex herbal medicine, the visualization of child-nebulae is robust since it involved in scope of all abundant classes, classification, structures and even sub-structural characteristics.
-Although some specific database of plant-derived compounds have been constructed,15,16 there were lack of enougth fragmentation spectra for comprehensive library match.
+Although some specific database of plant-derived compounds have been constructed,15,16 there were lack of enough fragmentation spectra for comprehensive library match.
 In virtue of MCnebula, mostly via retrieving structural libraries, a rapid and reliable resolution of complex compositions of plant-derived can be achieved.

    In this article, due to limited space, few examples demonstrated MCnebula’s application.
 Indeed, MCnebula has a great potential in the field of chemistry, pharmacy and medcine.
 The latter, beyond this article, e.g., fields of application include natural products, foodomics, environmental research etc. In addition, as an integrated visualization method, MCnebula possibly be more popular with biologists or chemists.
 Currently, MCnebula was first proposed and implemented in the R language.
 In the future, its function and application will be extensively expanded.